Kyōgen (album): Promotion

 Seven songs from Kyōgen were used in commercial tie-ins.
 "Readymade" was used as the ending theme for Abema's AbemaPrime.
 "Odo" was used by NHK in a program in promotion of Vocaloid.
 "Aitakute" was used as an insert song for the Japanese film Kaguya-sama Final: Love Is War.
 "Ashura-chan" served as the theme song for TV Asahi's drama, Doctor-X: Surgeon Michiko Daimon.
 "Kokoro to iu Na no Fukakai" was used as theme song for Kantele and Fuji TV's drama, Doctor White.
 TBS Television used "Motherland" as the theme song for the 2022 Winter Olympics.
 "Yoru no Pierrot" additionally was used as an opening theme song for a Japanese drama series.

 Commercial performance

 Kyōgen scored 163,052 points in its first week, debuting at number one on the Oricon Combined Albums Chart.
 It sold 142,041 physical copies in its first week, debuting at number one on the Oricon Albums Chart.
 The album also debuted at the top spot both on Billboard Japan Hot Albums chart and Oricon Digital Albums chart.
-Kyōgen became the first debut studio album to debut and peak at number one by a female solo artist in 10 years, the previous being Japanese singer Miwa's 2011 studio album, Guitarissimo.
-The album was also the first to sell over 100,000 copies in its first week by a female artist since Superfly's 2008 self titled debut album.
+Kyōgen became the first debut studio album by a female solo artist to debut atop the Oricon charts in 10 years, the previous being Japanese singer Miwa's 2011 studio album, Guitarissimo.
+The album was also the first to sell over 100,000 copies in Japan during its first week by a female artist since Superfly's 2008 self titled debut album.